-Do you want to explore New Brunswick?
-Do you need help finding some hidden gems?
+Do you want to explore New Brunswick, Canada?
+Are you looking for some hidden gems to add to your trip itinerary?
 The travel experts at Canadian Train Vacations can help you.
 New Brunswick has many incredible things to do.

-A visit to this beautiful region while on a trip to Canada's East Coast will not disappoint.
+New Brunswick is one of the Canadian Maritime provinces.
+A visit to this beautiful province while on a trip to Canada's East Coast will not disappoint.
 New Brunswick offers many interesting attractions:

 - The world's highest tides